AlexLibs/vue-libs-simple-toggle/README.md

 # Vue Simple Toggle (Switch)

-A simple and super light Vue.js component for simple toggle burtton (switch)
+A simple and super light Vue.js component for simple toggle burtton (switch) with a nice smooth transition.

 No dependencies.
 No sass/less compilation.
 Very easy to use :).